 Blue Monday – The most depressing day of the year

 We help thousands of clients every year as they struggle to cope with their debts.
-People contacting us for debt help often show signs of stress, depression or suicidal feelings.
-A lot of people who are in debt often tell us they feel alone, which is why they often get these feelings .
+People contacting us for debt advice often show signs of stress, depression or suicidal feelings.
+Many people in debt also feel isolated, which impacts further on their mental health.

-More positively, The Samaritans has declared 15 January as ‘Brew Monday’, which involves asking friends, neighbours and work colleagues to get together and take time out for a hot drink and a chat.
+To get us talking about our problems and thinking more positively, The Samaritans has declared today ‘Brew Monday’.
+It involves asking friends, neighbours and work colleagues to get together and take time out for a hot drink and a chat.
 The charity believes this helps to provide emotional support to those who need it.
 For more information on how to get involved visit samaritans.org.

 If you or someone you know is worrying about money and needs to talk to someone, our advice is completely free.
 If you’re struggling, you can chat to one of our advisers via Live Chat.
 Alternatively, give us a call on 0800 280 2816.Start a new conversation